hmrc/push-pull-notifications-api/README.md

 # Run locally and call the API locally

-If you need to call any of the endpoints exposed over the API Platform, you need to pass in an valid bearer token for the application restricted endpoints:
+If you need to call any of the endpoints exposed over the API Platform, you need to pass in an valid authorisation header for the application restricted endpoints:

 1. Get an API Platform bearer token